elektrofuzzis/elektrofuzzis.gitgub.io/en/gettingstarted/RemoteControl.md

 - Set M1's alias name to "motor"
 - Set M2's alias name to "lamp"

 On the ftSwarmControl, the button should now switch the lamp on and off.
 The joystick controls the motor.
-For this purpose, the following events must be set in **Remote Control**:
+For this purpose, the following events must be set within the firmware using **(5) Remote Control**:

 ```
 remote control menu: